fenago/react-graphql-course/md/lab_1.md

 We iterate over the [posts] array with the [map] function, which again executes the inner callback function, passing each array item as a parameter one by one.
-The second parameter is just called [i] and represents the index of the array element we are processing.
 Everything returned from the [map] function is then rendered by React.

-We merely return HTML by putting each post\'s data in ES6 curly braces.
-The curly braces tell React to interpret and evaluate the code inside them as JavaScript.

 As you can see in the preceding code, we are extracting the posts we want to render from the component\'s state with a destructuring